mkdocs/mkdocs/docs/user-guide/configuration.md

     The string name of a known installed theme.
 For a list of available themes visit [Choosing Your Theme].

+    #### locale:

+    A code representing the language of your site.
+See [Localizing your theme] for details.

     #### custom_dir:

     A directory containing a custom theme.
 This can either be a relative